120 Beacon is located on the north side of Beacon, between Arlington and Berkeley, with 118 Beacon to the east and 122 Beacon to the west.

 Benjamin and Sarah Boardman continued to live at 120 Beacon until his death in February of 1887.
 After his death, Sarah Boardman moved to 299 Beacon.
 She died in October of 1888.

 On March 25, 1887, 120 Beacon was purchased from the Boardman family by Charles Archbald Kidder.
-He also maintained a home in Southborough.
+He was a widower, his wife, Harriet (Hattie) Lois (Rice) Kidder having died in childbirth in July of 1881.

-He was an investment banker in the firm of Kidder, Peabody & Company, founded by his father, Henry Purkitt Kidder.
+He was an investment banker in the firm of Kidder, Peabody & Company, co-founded by his father, Henry Purkitt Kidder, with whom he had lived at 2 Newbury prior to his father’s death in January of 1886.

 In October of 1888, Charles Kidder married Josephine Burnett, daughter of Joseph Burnett, the founder of St. Mark’s School in Southborough.
 After their marriage, they spent the 1888-1889 winter season at 120 Beacon.
 He resigned from Kidder, Peabody in 1889 and they traveled extensively in Europe and Egypt.
 While in the United States, they usually made their home in Southborough and leased 120 Beacon to others.